2sungryul/turtlebot3_navigation2/README.md

 # turtlebot3_navigation2

-This was came from https://github.com/ROBOTIS-GIT/turtlebot3/tree/foxy-devel.
+This was taken from https://github.com/ROBOTIS-GIT/turtlebot3/tree/foxy-devel.